go to main page go to bowl index page

 height: 5 1/2"

-finish: one application of natural stain then 3 coats of high gloss spar polyurethane (with UV blocker)
+finish: one coat of natural stain then 6 coats of satin-finish spar polyurethane (with UV blocker)

 base: